 VENET FOUNDATION Since 2014, the Venet Foundation's exhibitions are mounted in a unique location in the village of Le Muy (Var) in France.
-The site is open to the public during the summer (visits on Thursdays and Fridays, by advance reservation only).
+The site is open to the public during the summer (visits every Wednesday, Thursday, Friday), and will welcome the public on some additional dates for evening events (see reservation site).
 Each year this unique property, set across some seventeen acres of the French countryside, offers visitors an original tour of a "total work of art" designed by one of the most famous French artists in the world, Bernar Venet, in collaboration with his wife Diane.
-The foundation is also an "exceptional mental studio" for Bernar and a unique setting for the monumental works in the collection by major artists of the last 50 years.
-In 2022, from June 9 to September 30 in Le Muy, the Venet Foundation will present the exhibition Homage to David Tudor, the artwork Environnement de Transchromie Circulaire by Carlos Cruz-Diez in the Sculpture Park, and two artworks by Bernar Venet unknown to the public so far.
+The foundation is also an "exceptional mental studio" for Bernar and a unique setting for the monumental works in the collection by major artists of the last 60 years.
+In 2023, the Venet Foundation will present Robert Barry: A Situation at the Gallery in Le Muy from June 1 to September 30, curated by Mathieu Copeland.
+Two new installations by Bernar Venet will be unveiled in the Factory and in the Sculpture Park, and an exhibition of recent paintings from the Difféomorphoses (en italique) series will be on view in the extension of the Factory.
 The Venet Foundation also includes:

-- The Sculpture Park, which presents around thirty monumental works by artists from the Conceptual and Minimal Art Collection of Diane and Bernar Venet, with works by artists Arman, Tony Cragg, Tony Smith, Robert Morris, Anthony Caro, Phillip King, Larry Bell, Ulrich Rückriem...
+- The Sculpture Park, which presents around thirty monumental works by artists from the Conceptual and Minimal Art Collection of Diane and Bernar Venet, with works by artists Arman, Tony Cragg, Tony Smith, Robert Morris, Anthony Caro, Phillip King, Larry Bell, Ulrich Rückriem, Anish Kapoor...
 As well as those by Bernar Venet, including a major work from his exhibition at the Château de Versailles in 2011; - The Stella Chapel created on site by Frank Stella for the foundation's inauguration in 2014 and featuring six of the artist's large reliefs; - The two ongoing installations by James Turrell first unveiled in 2016; - Two exhibition spaces: the Gallery, which hosts the designated summer exhibition, and the Factory, which hosts an exhibition of Venet's works every year; - Diane and Bernar Venet's collection of Minimal and Conceptual art (which includes works by Donald Judd, Dan Flavin, Sol LeWitt, Carl Andre, Robert Morris, Lawrence Weiner and Richard Long, to name a few), among the most important collections in the world.

-Intention Created under American law in 2014, the Venet Foundation aims to preserve the site in Le Muy, conserve its collection, and ensure that Bernar Venet's work will continue to be presented in an ideal setting.
+Intention Created under American law in 2014, the Venet Foundation aims to preserve the site in Le Muy, to conserve its collection, and to ensure that Bernar Venet's work will continue to be presented in an ideal setting.
 The foundation is the culmination of sixty years of artistic creation and Bernar Venet's encounters with an impressive roster of other major artists, French and foreign, who have become his friends; it is also the outcome of more than thirty years of intense work transforming the property at Le Muy into a "total work of art."
-Discovered in the artist's native Provence, the property in Le Muy is both the inspiration and a beautiful setting for the Venet Foundation's exhibitions.
+Located in the artist's native Provence, the property in Le Muy is both the inspiration and a beautiful setting for the Venet Foundation's exhibitions.
 The project of a lifetime, this exceptional seventeen-acre site where nature is omnipresent blends old, industrial, and contemporary architecture, a sculpture park, historical and recent pieces by the artist, and an extensive collection that is emblematic of minimal and conceptual art.
-Bernar Venet and his wife Diane wish to share their passion with a broader public, one that is able to sense the magic of this unique place and the incredible concentration of creative energies in works by Bernar and the fellow artists in his collection.
-SUMMER EXHIBITION June 9 - September 30, 2022
+Bernar Venet and his wife Diane wish to share their passion with a broad public, one that is able to sense the magic of this unique place and the incredible creative intensity of a major artist, also a witness and transmitter of the art of his time.
+SUMMER EXHIBITION June 1 to September 30, 2023